JingHuaMan/SylixOS-Shell-Enhancement/Design Report/Design Report.md

 ![image-20210427220313915](Design%20Report.assets/image-20210427220313915.png)

 `RealEvo-Simulator` is a hypervisor for SylixOS virtual machines.
-Since `RealEvo-Simulator` runs VMs, it would not require the CPU architecture type of the host machine.
+Since `RealEvo-Simulator` runs VMs, it would not limit the CPU architecture type of the host machine.
 It provides putty-based telnet terminal for users to interact with the VMs, and help users to configure the network adapters of the host machine.

 ## Implementation